-The applicant has requested a change of zoning classification from RU-1-7 (Single-family Residential) and TR-1 (Single-family mobile home) to BU-1 (General Retail Commercial) and a FLUM amendment to make the existing, non-conforming use of the property consistent with the zoning regulations.
-The Brevard County Property Appraisers Office database classifies the subject property as recreational vehicle or mobile home sales - new or used and indicates that a building for that purpose was constructed in 1981.
-This zoning request will legitimize the current use of the property and reconciliate the zoning.
+The applicant is requesting a change of zoning classification from RU-1-7 (Single-family Residential) and TR-1 (Single-family mobile home) to BU-2 (Retail, Warehousing and Wholesale Commercial) to make the existing, non-conforming RV dealership use of the property consistent with the zoning regulations.
+The Brevard County Property Appraisers Office database classifies the subject property as recreational vehicle or mobile home sales - new or used as well as the storage of third-party RV's and boats.